Concrete: Production

 Concrete production is the process of mixing together the various ingredients—water, aggregate, cement, and any additives—to produce concrete.
 Concrete production is time-sensitive.
 Once the ingredients are mixed, workers must put the concrete in place before it hardens.
 In modern usage, most concrete production takes place in a large type of industrial facility called a concrete plant, or often a batch plant.
+The usual method of placement is casting in formwork, which holds the mix in shape until it has set enough to hold its shape unaided.

-In general usage, concrete plants come in two main types, ready mix plants and central mix plants.
-A ready-mix plant mixes all the ingredients except water, while a central mix plant mixes all the ingredients including water.
-A central-mix plant offers more accurate control of the concrete quality through better measurements of the amount of water added, but must be placed closer to the work site where the concrete will be used, since hydration begins at the plant.
+Concrete plants come in two main types, ready-mix plants and central mix plants.
+A ready-mix plant blends all of the solid ingredients, while a central mix does the same but adds water.
+A central-mix plant offers more precise control of the concrete quality.
+Central mix plants must be close to the work site where the concrete will be used, since hydration begins at the plant.

-A concrete plant consists of large storage hoppers for various reactive ingredients like cement, storage for bulk ingredients like aggregate and water, mechanisms for the addition of various additives and amendments, machinery to accurately weigh, move, and mix some or all of those ingredients, and facilities to dispense the mixed concrete, often to a concrete mixer truck.
+A concrete plant consists of large hoppers for storage of various ingredients like cement, storage for bulk ingredients like aggregate and water, mechanisms for the addition of various additives and amendments, machinery to accurately weigh, move, and mix some or all of those ingredients, and facilities to dispense the mixed concrete, often to a concrete mixer truck.

-Modern concrete is usually prepared as a viscous fluid, so that it may be poured into forms, which are containers erected in the field to give the concrete its desired shape.
+Modern concrete is usually prepared as a viscous fluid, so that it may be poured into forms.
+The forms are containers that define the desired shape.
 Concrete formwork can be prepared in several ways, such as slip forming and steel plate construction.
 Alternatively, concrete can be mixed into dryer, non-fluid forms and used in factory settings to manufacture precast concrete products.

-A wide variety of equipment is used for processing concrete, from hand tools to heavy industrial machinery.
-Whichever equipment builders use, however, the objective is to produce the desired building material; ingredients must be properly mixed, placed, shaped, and retained within time constraints.
-Any interruption in pouring the concrete can cause the initially placed material to begin to set before the next batch is added on top.
+Interruption in pouring the concrete can cause the initially placed material to begin to set before the next batch is added on top.
 This creates a horizontal plane of weakness called a cold joint between the two batches.
 Once the mix is where it should be, the curing process must be controlled to ensure that the concrete attains the desired attributes.
 During concrete preparation, various technical details may affect the quality and nature of the product.